CPK Insurance

 Frequently Asked Questions

-When the insured dies, the policy pays a death benefit to the named beneficiary, and that money can help your Rhode Island family handle income replacement, funeral costs, debts, and other immediate expenses.
+When the insured dies, the policy can help pay a death benefit to the named beneficiary, and that money can help your Rhode Island family handle income replacement, funeral costs, debts, and other immediate expenses.
 The exact payout and timing depend on the policy contract and claim review.

 A Rhode Island policy is designed to provide death benefit coverage to beneficiaries, and some policies may also include cash value if you choose whole life or universal life.
 Riders such as accidental death or waiver of premium may be available depending on the carrier.